preciofishbone/OmniaDocsG2/blocks/index.rst

 Blocks
 ===========================================
 **Important Note!** In Omnia 7.0 and later blocks that are tied to a certain feature in Omnia are only available if that feature is activated.
-(In earlier versions of Omnia, all blocks where always available, regardless of features activated).

 .. toctree::
    :titlesonly: